Fire and rescue services

 Dual citizenship is legally recognised in Moldova.

-If you're an Australian citizen, but also a citizen of Moldova, our ability to offer you consular services may be limited.
-You may also be subjet to different entry/exit requirements.
+If you're an Australian citizen but also a citizen of Moldova, our ability to offer you consular services may be limited.
+You may also be subject to different entry/exit requirements.

 Same-sex relationships are legal, but aren't widely accepted.
 Avoid public displays of affection.

 Every country or territory decides who can enter or leave through its borders.
 For specific information about the evidence you'll need to enter a foreign destination, including COVID-19 vaccinations and tests, check with the nearest embassy, consulate or immigration department of the destination you're entering.

 If you're visiting for up to 90 days within a 6-month period, you won't need a visa.